Benricheson101/anti-phishing-bot/README.md

 `/stats` - View the current stats for total domains, total hits, or the top ten domain name<br>
 `/lookup` - Check if a domain is registered as a known phishing domain<br>
 `/support` - Get the bot [support server](https://discord.gg/yn9fXGAW8Q) link<br>
-`/check_members` - Scanns the entire server for possible phishing direct message bots.
+`/check_members` - Scans the entire server for possible phishing direct message bots.
 Use `/config set abusive_user_action:Ban` to automate this

 ### Configuration<br>
 `/config get` - View your current configuration<br>